Sino-Vietnamese vocabulary: Self-coined Sino-Vietnamese compounds

-More examples include trang trại (莊寨, 'farm'), thành phố (城庯, 'city'), hiện diện (現面, 'to be present at'), giải trí (解智, 'to entertain'), ngoạn mục (玩目, 'pleasant to the eyes'), cổ truyền (古傳, 'traditional'), thoả mãn (妥滿, 'to satisfy'), nhiệt kế (熱計, 'thernometer'), đăng quang (登光, 'to be crowned/enthroned'), and hệ quả (係果, 'consequence/corrolary').

 Proper names

 Since Sino-Vietnamese provides a Vietnamese form for almost all Chinese characters, it can be used to derive a Vietnamese form for any Chinese word or name.
 For example, the name of Chinese leader Xi Jinping consists of the Chinese characters 習近平.
 Applying Sino-Vietnamese reading to each character yields the Vietnamese translation of his name, Tập Cận Bình.